stemeunier/bugprediction-fork/docs/report.md

 # report command

-The tool can genrate an offline report (doesn't need any external Internet access):
+The tool can generate an offline report (doesn't need any external Internet access):

     python main.py report --output .